menzerath/is-my-website-down/README.md

 ##Contribution
 If you want to contribute to this software, please adapt the current code-style.
 This makes further programming easier for everyone.
-Also I am not quiet sure if you will be able to edit the GUI-Layout ("GuiApplication.form") not using the IntelliJ IDEA.
+Also I am not quiet sure if you will be able to edit the GUI-Layout ("GuiApplication.form") if you are not using the IntelliJ IDEA.

 ##License
 [![Creative Commons License](http://i.creativecommons.org/l/by-sa/3.0/88x31.png)](http://creativecommons.org/licenses/by-sa/3.0/)